cliffordstevenson/weatherapp/README.md

 ### User Story
 ```
-AS someone who interacts with the climate everyday
+AS someone who travels frequently
 I WANT to see current weather conditions
-SO THAT I can dress and plan my week accordingly
+SO THAT I can prepare for the weather accordingly
 ```

 ## Table of Contents